xgouchet/Elmyr/docs/getting_started.md

 > ‘shouldDoSomething’ failed with fake seed = 0x4815162342

-With that information, you can override the FORGER's seed to reproduce the exact same test steps by using the following `@Before` method :
+With that information, you can override the forger's seed to reproduce the exact same test steps by using the following `@Before` method :

 ```java